JuliaLang/julia/doc/src/manual/complex-and-rational-numbers.md

 0.0 + 1.0im
 ```

-The [literal numeric coefficient notation](@ref man-numeric-literal-coefficients) does not work when constructing complex number
+The [literal numeric coefficient notation](@ref man-numeric-literal-coefficients) does not work when constructing a complex number
 from variables.
 Instead, the multiplication must be explicitly written out:

 ```jldoctest